I get excited when I hear someone wants to start a service business.

 You’ll convey that you’re highly focused on your client’s business goals — and that you may have even given those goals more consideration than he has.

-I’m going to give specific examples of factors a content marketer — let’s call her Penelope — might consider when assessing a potential writing project, but these questions can be adapted to any type of service offerings:
+I’m going to give specific examples of factors a content marketer — let’s call her Penelope — might consider when assessing a potential writing project.
+But these questions can be adapted to any type of service business:

 - Does the client have a budget for this project?
 If so, what is it?